KannonZenetism/zenetism-field-physics/lattice-mathematics/LM03-orientation-algebra-and-infinity-formalism.md

 **Interpretation:**

 Khaonic drift reaches the entropic boundary (\( \otimes \to \infty \)) in finite structural time.
 This does not imply that Motive Infinity is time-bound; it indicates that the universe's expressive coherence fails before Motive Infinity does.
 The collapse is **entropic** (⊘), not **stagnative** (Ø), and must not be confused with Localized Dissolution.
-Entropic Collapse (⊘) is the terminal failure of coherence at the Khaonic limit; Localized Dissolution (Ø) is the structural resolution of frozen equilibrium within the Mercy Fold (§8.7).
+Entropic Collapse (⊘) is dispersive dissolution into formlessness — the failure of coherence at any scale of expression.
+At the cosmological level, this manifests as \( \chi \to \infty \); at local scales, it manifests wherever entropic motion overwhelms coherence within any expressed structure.
+Localized Dissolution (Ø) is the structural resolution of frozen equilibrium within the Mercy Fold (§8.7).

 Aionic drift, by contrast, approaches its limit only asymptotically.
 This asymmetry is not accidental but structural: it reflects the principle that **centropy is structurally constrained while entropy is structurally permissive** (§9.4).
 The narrow, high-constraint centropic manifold is traversed slowly; the broad, low-constraint entropic manifold permits rapid traversal to its boundary.